ClaireXie/modeling_3d/README.md

 "3D Object Modeling with a Kinect Camera," Asia-Pacific Signal and Information Processing Association Annual Summit and Conference (APSIPA ASC) 2014.
 ```
+[This](https://sites.google.com/site/junxie302/code-sample-for-object-modeling-with-an-rgbd-images) webpage show a few demo of the sample code.

 Building Environment
 -------------------------